Relic/AuthoritativeMovementExample/README.md

 This project is a very similar implementation to [g-klein's AuthoritativeMovementDemo](https://github.com/g-klein/ForgeAuthoritativeMovementDemo).

 The main difference is how reconciliation is done in that an RPC is not used to send the game states processed on the server to the client.
-Instead the unreliable network object fields are used since missing one or two server updates isn't a big deal.
+Instead the unreliable network object fields are used.
+Since missing one or two server updates isn't a big deal, RPCs aren't needed.

-Also, some optimizations were done in both the Player and InputListener for reconciliation and when Inputs should be sent.
+Also, some optimizations were done in both the Player and InputListener for reconciliation and when/how Inputs should be sent/processed.

-Additionally, this build is deterministic and Physics2D (not sure about 3D, untested) rigid body physics work as far as I've tested so far.
+Additionally, this build is deterministic. ~~and Physics2D (not sure about 3D, untested) rigid body physics work as far as I've tested so far.~~ **I've changed the build to decouple Unity's Physics2D.
+The build now uses a very simple collision detection & resolution system using the Collider2D.OverlapCollider and Collider2D.Distance methods and direct updating of the rigidbody's position.
+I did this so I could simulate physics on individual objects allowing all inputs in the queue to be processed at once server side.**

 This build was tested by me both locally (to/from localhost) and with a server hosted on a Linux VPS with ~100ms ping from my location.
 Clumsy Lagswitch was used to do further network testing (especially for higher pings).